ollyjohnson/battleships/README.md

 - **License**: This project is licensed under the MIT License - see the LICENSE file for details.
 - **Acknowledgements**: A special thanks to Matt Collison and all Teaching Assistants for their help.

-For more information and source code, please visit [GitHub Repository Link].
+For more information and source code, please visit [https://github.com/ollyjohnson/battleships].